-Quest, in association with Kent & Masters, is the perfect starting point for riders new to British Dressage.
+Quest is the perfect starting point for riders new to British Dressage.
 With three levels and two exciting Championships to aim for, take part in a fun and relaxed competition where team spirit and personal progress are the most important factors.

 Depending on your goals, choose to compete in Team Quest, My Quest or both.
 Before competing, make sure you refer to the current Members' Handbook for eligibility and rules of Quest Championships and Regionals: